balintgersey/PartIII-Astrostatistics/README.md

 Lent Term
 Tuesday, Thursday & Saturday at 12 noon.
 CMS **Meeting Room 5**.

+**Final Exam: Monday, 11 June 2018, 1:30 pm to 4:30 pm**

 **If you did not receive an annoucement email from me, then you are not on my email list.
 If you want to be on the list, please let me know.**

-**Revision Class: Monday, 21 May 2018 at 10 am in MR 5**

 Office Hours: Fridays @ 1pm
 Statistical Laboratory